amacss-utsc/amacss_constitution/README.md

 <ul style="list-style-type: none;">

-6.2.1 – If an executive is unable to fulfill their responsibilities due to being on an out-of-town co-op, they cannot be removed
+6.2.1 – If a team member is unable to fulfill their responsibilities due to being on an out-of-town co-op, they cannot be removed

-6.2.2 – If an executive is unable to fulfill their responsibilities due a family, medical emergency, or mental health emergency, they cannot be removed
+6.2.2 – If a team member is unable to fulfill their responsibilities due a family, medical emergency, or mental health emergency, they cannot be removed

 6.2.3 – There will be a time limit for the executive’s absence before they are removed from the organization.
 This time limit is at the discretion of the President and Vice-Presidents.